Home | LGBTQ+ Composers

 Reynaldo Hahn’s world was the Paris salon, where he reigned supreme with his songs and went about in his full‐length opera cape.

 In the early 1990s, the famed composer and librettist Gian Carlo Menotti came to Chicago as the guest for a black-tie event for Chicago Opera Theater.
-“This could be fun!,” I thought.
-A rare opportunity to spend time with a world-famous musician and composer.
-Who could pass up a chance like this?
-I volunteered.
+Larry Johnson recounts a rare opportunity to spend time with a world-famous musician and composer.

 “I wanted to encourage young emerging LGBTQ+ composers to write pieces that tell their story in an authentic way… This concert series is both a celebration of how far we have come and how far we still have to go.”